nytimes/pourover/index.md

 	collection.updateItem(1,"name","margot");

 Here, 1 is the cid.
 Currently, all collection operations are keyed off the item's cid.
-Like addItems, updateItem will regenerate all filters and rebuild all sorts.
+Like addItems, updateItem will regenerate all relevant filters and rebuild all relevant sorts.

 Note: It is always more efficient to create a collection and then add all your items rather than to create a collection of empty items and then call `updateItem` many times in succession.